vaishuvrao/microservices/README.md

 and in rand-service.properties : server.port=9002 >> spring.application.name=rand-service

-In this task we created a git configuration repository to manage spring cloud configuration properties. in this task we create a s pring clod configuration server to manage configurations using repositories for the micro services application
+In this task we created a git configuration repository to manage spring cloud configuration properties.

 ## Task3 : SERVER
 :dart: Use the Visual studio code commands to invoke spring initializer\
 :dart: Add the required dependencies for the spring configuration server\
 :dart identify the server port and URI for the config repository in application properties

-For the server configuration in command palete -> create a gradle project -> java -> server -> JAR -> 11 -> config server, Eureka discovery client -> enter and save it in desktop -> generate new folder
+For the server configuration in command palete
+-create a gradle project -> java -> server -> JAR -> 11 -> config server, Eureka discovery client -> enter and save it in desktop -> generate new folder

 In resources >> application.properties set the server.port: 8888

+in this task we create a spring cloud configuration server to manage configurations using repositories for the micro services application

 ## Task4: REGISTRY
 :dart: Use the visual studio code to create the Registry server\
 :dart: Add the annotation to inject the EUreka server\
 :dart: Set up the bootstrap properties and application properties

-For the server configuration in command palete -> create a gradle project -> java -> registry -> JAR -> 11 -> cloud bootstrap, Eureka server -> enter and save it in desktop-> generate new folder
+For the server configuration in command palete
+- create a gradle project -> java -> registry -> JAR -> 11 -> cloud bootstrap, Eureka server -> enter and save it in desktop-> generate new folder

 In resources -> application.properties set the server.port: 8761 and give these commands in gitbash